graphicsdesk/spectate/README.md

 ```
 ## Creating a Spectate project

-1. In the terminal, create a new directory with the article slug as the name (replace SLUG with the article slug) and move into it.
+1. In the terminal, create a new directory with the article slug as the name and move into it.
 <pre>
 $ mkdir <var>SLUG</var>
 $ cd <var>SLUG</var>